-The audit report on our consolidated financial statements for the year ended December 31, 2023 contains an explanatory paragraph have been prepared assuming that we will continue as a going concern.
 We have suffered recurring losses from operations and not generated significant revenue or positive cash flows from operations.
-These factors raise substantial doubt about our ability to continue as a going concern.
-At April 26, 2024, our cash and cash equivalents and short-term investments were \$1.4 million.
-Our current cash, including revenue generated from operations and the proceeds from the Patent Agreement, the Note and the Offering, is anticipated to be sufficient to fund operations only through late May, 2024.
+These factors raise substantial doubt about our ability to continue as a going concern for a period of one year from the date of this filing.
+At April 30, 2025, our cash and cash equivalents and short-term investments were \$2.1 million, inclusive of \$1.9 million received from investors from the first tranche of a private placement offering.
+Our current cash, including revenue generated from operations and the proceeds from the completed public offerings from the sale of common stock and various debt issuances, is anticipated to be sufficient to fund operations only through April 2025.

-We intend to meet our financing needs through multiple alternatives, including, but not limited to, cash on hand and cash generated from operations, additional equity financings, debt financings, equipment sale leasebacks, and/or funding from partnerships or collaborations and potential revenue, if any, from our planned development and manufacturing facility.
-However, there can be no assurance that we will be successful in implementing these plans.
+We intend to meet our financing needs through multiple alternatives, including, but not limited to, cash on hand, revenue from our CDMO biomanufacturing facility, additional equity financings, debt financings, equipment sale leasebacks, and/or funding from partnerships or collaborations.
+As of the date of the filing of this Annual Report, we do not have any funding commitments.
+We are also exploring strategic alternatives.
+There can be no assurance that we will be successful in implementing these plans.
 If we do not raise capital or successfully engage a strategic partner in the next few months, we may be required to delay, reduce, or terminate some or all of our operations, sell some of our assets, cease operations, liquidate our assets or reorganize the Company, or a combination of the foregoing.